English Course Descriptions

 The Catholic intellectual tradition has been particularly fruitful for fostering artistic ways of imagining humans’ encounters with the divine – the Mystery undergirding all that is – because of Catholicism’s sacramental imagination, its tendency to approach the divine through human images and stories.
 This course will explore a variety of modern Catholic fiction writers who have done just that – they have used fiction as a way to express, probe, and critique images of the divine and experiences of faith (and of the struggle with faith).
 The writers who will be studied may include James Joyce, Graham Greene, Flannery O’Connor, Mary Gordon, Andre Dubus and Colm Toibin.

 This small-group seminar concentrates on a variety of literary concerns and special interests, ranging from single authors to movements, motifs or themes.
 Recent examples include: classical and contemporary fairytales; fiction of Joseph Conrad and Graham Greene; literary humor; creative nonfiction; and readings from hell.
 Course is repeatable with advisor’s and instructor’s consent.

 ENGL 290 The English Language

 This course helps students increase their understanding of the nature and theory of language and improve their proficiency in its use.
 Included are such topics as the history of the English language, phonology, morphology, syntax, semantics and the relationship between language and society.
-The course also includes study of traditional and transformational grammar.
+The course also includes the study of traditional and transformational grammar.
+Fall semester.

 ENGL 304 Creative Nonfiction Workshop

 Designed to introduce students to creative nonfiction, a genre that includes the personal essay, memoir and literary journalism.
-Students will read and discuss published essays, practice elements of the genre, share work with classmates, and compose and revise several essays.
+Students will read and discuss published essays, practice elements of the genre, share work with classmates and compose and revise several essays.